kubeflow/spark-operator/docs/website/contributor-guide/index.md

-  helm-unittest                   Run Helm chart unittests. helm-lint                       Run Helm chart lint test. helm-docs                       Generates markdown documentation for helm charts from requirements and values files.
+  helm-unittest                   Run Helm chart unittests. helm-lint                       Run Helm chart lint test. helm-docs                       Generates markdown documentation for helm charts from requirements and values files. drift-check                     Detect drift between Helm chart and Kustomize manifests.

 Deployment
-  kind-create-cluster             Create a kind cluster for integration tests. kind-load-image                 Load the image into the kind cluster. kind-delete-cluster             Delete the created kind cluster. install-crd                     Install CRDs into the K8s cluster specified in ~/.kube/config. uninstall-crd                   Uninstall CRDs from the K8s cluster specified in ~/.kube/config.
-Call with ignore-not-found=true to ignore resource not found errors during deletion. deploy                          Deploy controller to the K8s cluster specified in ~/.kube/config. undeploy                        Uninstall spark-operator
+  kind-create-cluster             Create a kind cluster for integration tests. kind-load-image                 Load the image into the kind cluster. kind-delete-cluster             Delete the created kind cluster. install                         Install CRDs into the K8s cluster specified in .kube/config. install-crd                     Install CRDs into the K8s cluster specified in .kube/config. uninstall                       Uninstall CRDs from the K8s cluster specified in .kube/config. uninstall-crd                   Uninstall CRDs from the K8s cluster specified in .kube/config.
+Call with ignore-not-found=true to ignore resource not found errors during deletion. deploy                          Deploy controller to the K8s cluster specified in .kube/config. undeploy                        Uninstall spark-operator

 Dependencies
-  kustomize                       Download kustomize locally if necessary. controller-gen                  Download controller-gen locally if necessary. kind                            Download kind locally if necessary. envtest                         Download setup-envtest locally if necessary. golangci-lint                   Download golangci-lint locally if necessary. gen-crd-api-reference-docs      Download gen-crd-api-reference-docs locally if necessary.
+  controller-gen                  Download controller-gen locally if necessary. kind                            Download kind locally if necessary. setup-envtest                   Download the binaries required for ENVTEST in the local bin directory. envtest                         Download setup-envtest locally if necessary. golangci-lint                   Download golangci-lint locally if necessary. gen-crd-api-reference-docs      Download gen-crd-api-reference-docs locally if necessary.